hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 The application must allow the `openid` and `email` scopes.
 Hexpm uses the provider subject as the stable identity.
 The email claim is display data and is used for notifications; it never proves account ownership or grants organization membership.

+The issuer to enter in Hexpm is the Okta organization URL, `https://{yourOktaDomain}`.
+Use the organization issuer rather than a custom authorization server such as `/oauth2/default`; Hexpm is tested and documented against the organization issuer.

+### Register the Entra application

+In the Microsoft Entra admin center:

+1. Open **Identity**, **Applications**, **App registrations**, and select **New registration**.
+2. Under **Supported account types**, choose **Accounts in this organizational directory only**.
+Hexpm accepts only the tenant-specific issuer, so a multitenant registration gains nothing.
+3. Under **Redirect URI**, choose the **Web** platform and enter the exact **Redirect URI** from the Hexpm SSO dashboard.
+4. Register the application, then copy the **Application (client) ID** and **Directory (tenant) ID** from its **Overview** page.
+5. Open **Certificates & secrets**, add a client secret, and copy its **Value** before leaving the page; it is shown once.
+Entra client secrets expire, so note the date and rotate before it as described below.
+6. Open the application under **Enterprise applications**, set **Assignment required** to **Yes** under **Properties**, and assign the people or groups who should be able to use the Hexpm integration under **Users and groups**.

+The issuer to enter in Hexpm is the tenant-specific v2 issuer, `https://login.microsoftonline.com/{tenant-id}/v2.0`.
+Do not use `common`, `organizations`, or another tenant-independent issuer: their discovery documents do not return the issuer you configured, and Hexpm requires that they match.
+Hexpm uses the exact issuer and stable OIDC subject as the identity key for managed and guest users alike, and never substitutes `preferred_username` or the user principal name for a missing email claim.

 ### Configure Hexpm

 On the organization's **SSO** dashboard:

-1. Enter the exact Okta organization **Issuer URL**, `https://{yourOktaDomain}`.
-Use the organization issuer rather than a custom authorization server such as `/oauth2/default`; Hexpm is tested and documented against the organization issuer.
+1. Enter the **Issuer URL** for your provider, exactly as given above.
 Hexpm requires an HTTPS issuer with no query or fragment and requires the provider discovery document to return that exact issuer.
 2. Enter the application's **Client ID** and **Client secret**.
 3. Select **Save configuration**.
-4. Select **Test connection** and complete the Okta sign-in as the same Hexpm administrator who saved the configuration.
+4. Select **Test connection** and complete the provider sign-in as the same Hexpm administrator who saved the configuration.
 5. After the test succeeds, select **Enable SSO login**.

 The status changes from **Not tested** after saving, to **Tested, disabled** after a successful test, and to **Enabled** after SSO login is enabled.